Goals

 • Establish objectives

-• Take into account regulatory requirements
+• Take regulatory requirements into account

-The ISO 14001:2015 standard
+The ISO 14001:2015 Standard

 The current version of the ISO 14001 standard is that of 2015.
 This standard was published in September 2015 and replaces the ISO 14001:2004 standard.
+It has been amended with ISO 14001:2015/Amd 1:2024 concerning climate-related actions.

-Steps and process
+Steps and Process

-- Initial certification request.
+• 2.
+Initial ISO 14001 certification request.

-- Initial certification audit.
+• 4.
+Initial ISO 14001 certification audit.

-Periodicity
+• Periodicity

 The ISO 14001: Environmental Management System certification is valid for 3 years, subject to the annual surveillance audits being carried out.